2022 Ukraine cyberattacks: Viasat hack

-The Viasat hack, which occurred between 5am and 9am EEST on 24 February, might have been intended to disrupt Ukrainian military networks, which used Viasat’s network to provide them communications services.
+The Viasat hack, which occurred between 5 a.m. and 9 a.m.
+EEST on 24 February, might have been intended to disrupt Ukrainian military networks, which used Viasat's network to provide them communications services.
 The attack might have intended to hit "aspects of military command and control in Ukraine".
 The attack "rendered inoperable thousands of Viasat KA-SAT satellite broadband modems in Ukraine, including those used by military and other governmental agencies, causing major loss in internet communication."

 In a jointly-timed communication on 10 May 2022, many western governments adduced evidence that Russia was responsible for the attack because of their invasion.

 Initial Ukrainian response

 On February 26, the Minister of Digital Transformation of Ukraine Mykhailo Fedorov announced the creation of an IT army, which will include cyber specialists, copywriters, designers, marketers and targetologists.
 As a result, numerous Russian government websites and banks were attacked.
 Dozens of issues of Russian stars and officials have been made public, and Ukrainian songs have been broadcast on some television channels, including "Prayer for Ukraine".